alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 description: "A good error is like a flashing neon sign.
 Not a breadcrumb."
 ---

+<blockquote>Developer experience manifests in user experience</blockquote>

-<blockquote>An error message ought to be more than just a breadcrumb.
-An error should be a massive, blinking neon sign informing the developer what went wrong and where to start bug hunting.
-As SDK developers, it's our responsibility wire that neon sign.</blockquote>
+An error message ought to be more than just a breadcrumb.
+An error should be a massive, blinking neon sign informing the developer of what went wrong and where to start bug hunting.
+As SDK developers, it's our responsibility wire that neon sign.

 SDK developers control how deeper errors surface to the developer.

-Irresponsible developers surface errors thrown by 3rd party sources generically and raw.

-Responsible developers wrap them in helpful categories?

-Let's wrap our errors to provide detailed error logging in Swift!
+SDKs that only provide the raw error message without classifying and wrapping it miss out on a huge opportunity to enhance developer experience by leveraging a developer-friendly wrapper to house generic errors before percolating them up to the application.

 What would you rather see in your debug console: